simp/simp-doc/docs/security_conop/index.rst

 SIMP Security Concepts
 ================================

+.. only:: not simp_4

+  This is the 5.1.0  release of the SIMP product based on the 7.1 release of CentOS and Red Hat Enterprise Linux (RHEL).

+.. only:: simp_4

-This is the &SIMP_VERSION;-&SIMP_RELEASE; release of SIMP based on the &RHEL_VERSION; release of the Community Enterprise Operating System (CentOS) and Red Hat Enterprise Linux (RHEL).
+  This is the 4.2.0 release of the SIMP product based on the 6.6 release of CentOS and Red Hat Enterprise Linux (RHEL).

+..

 This document describes the many Security Concepts of SIMP.